leolanese/leolanese/README.md

 <div align="left">

 ### 👨‍💻 What I'm currently working on:
  - Working at `Luno Fintech Finance`.
-Luno is a leading global `cryptocurrency company` with over 5 million customers in 40 countries and a team of over 350.
-Headquartered in London, Luno operates across Africa, South East Asia and Europe.
-Luno's products and services make it safe and easy to buy, store and learn about cryptocurrencies.
+Luno is a leading global `cryptocurrency company` with over 5 million customers in 40 countries and a team of over 350 and the headquartered in London.
+I'm helping Luno to improve their products and services to make it safe and easy to trade cryptocurrencies.

 ---